 If your channel fulfills these criteria, you're eligible to apply for the YouTube Partner Program.
 Once YouTube approves your application, you can start monetizing your videos.

-But, making money through YouTube ads isn’t the only way to monetize your YouTube channel.
+The good news is that making money through YouTube ads isn't the only way to monetize your YouTube channel.
+Other ways YouTubers make money include:

 - Affiliate marketing: Promote products or services and earn a commission on sales made through your referral links.